poemtalent/OmpTG/README.md

 ## Requirement
 - Python (version 3+).
+- NetworkX For Python.
-- SWEET.
+- SWEET Tool.

 ## File Resource
 - clt : insertsort.clt provided by SWEET manual.

-- std_hll.alf: for 64bit (see SWEET manual)
+- std_hll.alf: for 64bit (see SWEET manual).

-  - get 32bit std_hll.alf in SWEET manual.
+  > get 32bit std_hll.alf in SWEET manual.

 ## How To Use：
 > ./wctg [.alf]